-YG releases emotive new protest track, 'FTP' following George Floyd death
+YG shares video for new protest track 'FTP' following death of George Floyd

-Rapper YG has shared a new song, ‘FTP’ – which stands for ‘Fuck the Police’ – amid continuing protests in the US following the death of George Floyd.
-You can listen to the track below.
+Rapper YG has shared the video for his new song, ‘FTP’ – which stands for ‘Fuck the Police’ – amid continuing protests in the US following the death of George Floyd.
+You can watch it below.

 In the wake of Floyd’s death protests have erupted across the US and all over the world, while a large number of well-known artists have expressed outrage over his death in Minneapolis last week (May 25).
 Former police officer Derek Chauvin has since been sacked and charged with third-degree murder and manslaughter.

 It’s not the first politically charged track released by YG.
-Back in 2016, he released ‘FDT’ with Nipsey Hussle which stood for ‘fuck Donald Trump’.

-His latest, which seemingly nods to N.W.A.’s iconic ‘Fuck Tha Police’ track from 1988’s ‘Straight Outta Compton’ can be heard below:
+Back in 2016, he released ‘FDT’ with Nipsey Hussle which stood for ‘Fuck Donald Trump‘.
+His latest seemingly nods to N.W.A.’s iconic ‘Fuck Tha Police’ track from 1988’s ‘Straight Outta Compton’.

+In the video for the emotive new song, YG can be seen protesting with thousands of others in the streets of Los Angeles while footage featuring several incidents involving police brutality are cut in.
+Watch it below.

+As the video comes to a close a statement reads: “On June 7, 2020, in protest of the police brutality against his community, YG alongside Black Lives Matter Los Angeles and BLD PWR successfully organized a peaceful protest for 100,000 people.
+One which is now being touted as the largest anti-racism march in Los Angeles history.”

 Multiple artists have released protest songs in the aftermath of Floyd’s death including Dua Saleh and LL Cool J.